ironjan/metal-only/rewrite/KNOWN_PROBLEMS.md

  * onError and onComplete callbacks for mediaplayer are not implemented
- * Turning screen off causes playback to stop (probably because wifi etc get turned off)
  * other fixmes in code
  * english translation
+ * Switch: wifi to mobile and vice-versa causes crash